Bright finder

 * Second Life allows objects to send messages to avatars in two ways, called "OwnerSay" and "InstantMessage".
 Both the names are a bit misleading - you "hear" them both in your "chat" window in the same way.
 OwnerSay is a little faster, but only works while you are in the same region.
 InstantMessage is slower, but works even between regions.
 The Bright Finder will automatically use OwnerSay if you are in the same region, and switch to InstantMessage if you aren't.
 You won't notice much difference, but as OwnerSay is a little faster, you'll receive your results *slightly* faster if you stay in the region during the search.

 * There are a few rather unusual and very rare situations in which the Bright Finder may not find every object.
-If there are is a huge collection of tiny prims all at nearly exactly the same coordinates, the Finder will send a message to explain that it found a cluster too tightly packed to search.
+If there are is a large collection of tiny prims all at nearly exactly the same coordinates, the Finder will send a message to explain that it found a cluster too tightly packed to search.
 Regions also sometimes contain "ghosted" objects which you can stand on but don't appear in the prim count, or which *do* appear in the prim count but don't actually appear in world.
 Prim ghosts are generally cleared by a sim restart.

 * Every now and then, do a search for all your own objects on your parcel of land or in your rented home, and look through the list.
 It is very easy to accidentally rez things which are too small to see, or in places where they are hidden, where they take up prim space and cause lag from then on, without you even realising they are there.
 Look through your search results, and if you see anything which shouldn't be there, you have a chance to teleport to it and delete it - a spring clean!